AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 * Dynamic Media - Use for such assets as images, video, eCatalogs, and spin sets.
 * Interactive Media - Use for any interactive assets such as interactive video, interactive images, or carousel sets.
-* Panormic Media - Use for panoramic image or panoramic VR image assets.
+* Panoramic Media - Use for panoramic image or panoramic VR image assets.
 * Video 360 Media - Use for 360 video and 360 VR video assets.

 >[!NOTE]